-- Putting stickers or additional markings on the devices, cases, batteries, or power cord/chargers. - Defacing RCSSS issued equipment in any way.
-This includes but is not limited to marking, painting, drawing or marring any surface of the devices or any stitching on the case.
+- Putting stickers or additional markings on the devices, batteries, or power cord/chargers. - Defacing RCSSS issued equipment in any way.
+This includes but is not limited to marking, painting, drawing or marring any surface of the devices.

-Section 2: Acceptable Use of Technology 2.1: Regulations
+Section 2: Acceptable Use of Technology

+2.1: Regulations